 When you’ve given the first coat time to absorb in, you can apply a second coat in the same way: apply the oil with a brush, wait up to 40 minutes, and then reapply once that coat has absorbed.
 The oil doesn’t need to completely absorb between coats.
 It’s common to have some spots here and there that absorbs at a slower rate.
 You are looking for a majority of the oil to absorb within a 40 minutes time.
 In total, you’ll need between two and four coats for basic weather protection.
 For more serious wood protection and heavy-duty projects, apply up to six coats or as many as the wood will absorb.
 Once you’ve reached the desired amount of coats, or complete saturation of the wood, use a lint free cloth to remove excess oil from the surface.
 Hang any oil soaked rags out separately to harden before disposing.

 Although the oil has absorbed into the wood, it will still need 7 to 10 days for a partial cure, and 30 days to cure fully.
 Avoid heavy use of your wood project until the month has elapsed.
 Light use and walking on with socks or clean shoes is ok until the full curing period is over.

 6. Touch up as necessary

 Over the years, you may need to apply a touch-up coat to provide the surface with additional protection, especially heavy traffic items like decks and furniture.
 Apply a single coat as necessary and another coat if the wood will take it.

-Outdoor Defense Oil is the ideal protection product for your outdoor wood surfaces, and it can also be used on other porous materials like concrete, brick, and stone.
+Outdoor Defense Oil from Real Milk Paint is the ideal protection product for your outdoor wood surfaces, and it can also be used on other porous materials like concrete, brick, and stone.
 The non-toxic, food-safe, and environmentally friendly composition of the oil means it’s perfect for anything from decks to furniture to garden beds, and this product will keep your outdoor surfaces looking and feeling like new for many years, no matter what the weather tries to throw at you.